-Beat the crowds in the Costa Smeralda, and head to stunning Sardinia in September, once the crowds have departed!
-Sail from Portisco and explore Porto Cervo, La Maddalena and even head over to beautiful Bonfacio on Corsica.
+Enjoying sailing the stunning Costa Smeralda from Portisco and explore Porto Cervo, La Maddalena and even head over to beautiful Bonfacio on Corsica.
 Not sure where to sail?
 Check out Sam's week in Sardinia here.

 The easiest airport to get to Portisco is Olbia Airport in North East Sardinia.
 This is handily serviced by EasyJet from London Luton and Gatwick, amongst other operators.
 With flights starting at just £250 per person return, a September break to Sardinia could be a very affordable option, coming in at around £500 for the week for accommodation and flights.
 New to sailing?
 A skipper for the week is just €1050 for the week split between your crew.